MasterSais/uvo/README.md

 // scheme
 equal<T>(match: T, error?: Error): Validator<T>
 ```
 Checks value to be equal to 'match' param.
 Requires the same type.
 Shallow comparison.
-Can be inverted with .not call.

 ```js
 import * as v from 'uvo';